 - Global competitive challenges in the copper semis trade

 Jonathan Barnes, Principal Analyst - Copper Demand, Wood Mackenzie, UK

 11.40 Structural change and the competitive challenge in the global wire and cable business

 - Does coppers biggest end-use market continue to show strong growth rates?

-- Which applications and geographical regions are driving consumption?
+- Which applications and geographical regions are driving demand?